 There are many things that have carried on in civilization from the time of the ancient Greeks; they contributed literature, philosophy, democracy, theater, and the Olympics.
 But how much of the what they ate and how they dined have continued into current-day Greece?

 Some foods, like pasteli (Greek sesame honey candy), have undoubtedly been around a long time.
 But unfortunately, historians may never know for sure about ingredients and dishes in ancient Greek food.
 In terms of their eating style, the ancient Greeks ate as in modern times, with three meals a day.
 They woke and ate breakfast, they broke from work at midday for lunch, and then they ended the day with dinner and perhaps a little dessert.

 Most ancient Greeks had the same thing for breakfast—bread dipped in wine.
 The bread was made from barley, the main source of all bread in ancient times.
 It was probably hard, which is why the Greeks would dip it in the wine, to soften it up and make it easier to eat.

 The Greeks also ate something called a teganites (τηγανίτης), which resembles a pancake.
 These were made with wheat flour, olive oil, honey, and curdled milk, and usually topped with honey or cheese.

 Bread and wine made an appearance at this midday meal as well, but the Greeks would drink a bit more of the wine versus simply dunking bread into it.
 Lunch was considered a midday snack, so it was common for the Greeks to dine on relatively light foods like figs, salted fish, cheeses, olives, and more bread.

 Men and women normally ate separately.
-If a family had slaves, the slaves would serve the men dinner first, then the women, then themselves.
-If the family didn't have slaves, the women of the house served the men first, and then they ate when the men were finished.
+In some homes, enslaved people would serve the men dinner first, then the women, then themselves.
+If the family didn't have enslaved laborers, the women of the house served the men first, and then they ate when the men were finished.